 To bake: crank your oven up to 475 °F and bake for about ten minutes or until golden brown on all sides.

 Deep-frying works great too.
-Heat a large pot of canola oil to 400 °F / 204 °C, and fry the roulade until golden brown, about two minutes per side.
-Allow to dry and crisp up before slicing.
+Heat a large pot of grapeseed or peanut oil to 400 °F / 204 °C, and fry the roulade until golden brown, about two minutes per side.
+Allow to rest up before slicing!